Approximating the universal thermal climate index using sparse regression with orthogonal polynomials: Funding

-This publication is supported by the European Union's Horizon Europe research and innovation programme under the Marie Sk\l{}odowska-Curie Postdoctoral Fellowship Programme, SMASH co-funded under the grant agreement No. 101081355.
+This publication is supported by the European Union's Horizon Europe research and innovation programme under the Marie Sk\l{}odowska-Curie Postdoctoral Fellowship Programme, SMASH co-funded under the grant agreement No.~101081355.
 The operation (SMASH project) is co-funded by the Republic of Slovenia and the European Union from the European Regional Development Fund.

-The authors acknowledge the financial support of the Slovenian Research Agency via the Gravity project \textsl{AI for Science}, GC-0001 and of the Slovenian Research And Innovation Agency (research core funding No. P1-0188).
+The authors acknowledge the financial support of the Slovenian Research Agency via the Gravity project \textsl{AI for Science}, GC-0001 and of the Slovenian Research And Innovation Agency (research core funding No.~P1-0188).